julioe/fullstackCourse/README.md

-Hola!!!

-## bienvenido to GitHub Pages
+## Cousera Asigment Module 2

-You can use the [editor on GitHub](https://github.com/julioe/fullstackCourse/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+You can see how the website looks on the following link [editor on GitHub](https://github.com/julioe/fullstackCourse/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://julioe.github.io/fullstackCourse/module2-solution/)

 ### Markdown